cambiotraining/spatial-transcriptomics/materials/03-Deconvolution.md

 - Understand the concept of deconvolution in spatial transcriptomics
 - Apply deconvolution methods to spatial transcriptomics data
-- Interpret the results of deconvolution analyses
+- Use the `RCTD` package for deconvolution analysis
+- Visualize and interpret deconvolution results
 :::

 ## Deconvolution of Spatial Transcriptomics Data